Gustanol/bf-interpreter/readme.md

 > [!IMPORTANT]
 > The arguments are stored in stack memory.
-> `RSP` represents the limit of the current stack frame
+> `RSP` represents the limit of the current stack frame.
-> If we tried to get this variables after a label call, it wouldn't work, because `RBP` and `RSP` would point to the current stack frame.
+> If we tried to get this variables after a label call, it wouldn't work because `RBP` and `RSP` would point to another stack frame.

 - Now, we load the memory address into `RDI` register;
 - `invalid_char` (any other symbol, except the 8 provided by BF)